 Funding The Trust

 Putting brokerage accounts under the name of the trust was more involved.
-I will have to cover it in a separate blog post later.
+I’m covering it in part 2 of this series: Switching Brokerage Account Into A Trust: Fidelity, Vanguard, Merrill Edge.

 Say No To Management Fees